Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Xenon handling system

 \section{Xenon handling system}

-The operation of a dual-phase xenon TPC requires maintaining the xenon in a cryogenic liquid state while ensuring high purity to achieve long electron drift lifetimes.
-To fulfill these two essential conditions, the RELICS prototype is equipped with an integrated cryogenic and purification system.
+The operation of a dual-phase xenon TPC requires maintaining the xenon in a cryogenic liquid state while ensuring high purity to achieve long electron drift lifetime.
+To fulfill these two essential conditions, the RELICS prototype is equipped with an integrated cryogenics and purification system.

-The cryogenic subsystem provides the cooling power necessary to liquefy xenon near its operational temperature of approximately 170~K. A closed-loop refrigeration circuit, based on a Gifford–McMahon (GM) cooler, maintains a steady liquid–gas equilibrium inside the cryostat, enabling long-term detector stability.
+The cryogenic subsystem provides the cooling power necessary to liquefy xenon near its operational temperature of approximately 170~K. A closed-loop refrigeration circuit, based on a Gifford-McMahon (GM) cooler, maintains a steady liquid-gas equilibrium inside the cryostat, enabling long-term detector stability.

 Additionally, a continuous xenon circulation and purification loop removes electronegative impurities such as O$_2$ and H$_2$O that could otherwise capture drifting electrons.
 LXe is evaporated, purified in the gas phase through a heated getter, and recondensed into the detector.
-The flow is controlled through a series of valves and stainless-steel piping, which regulate circulation paths between the detector, purifier, and xenon storage.
+The flow is controlled through a series of valves and stainless-steel piping, which regulate circulation paths between the detector, purifier, and cryogenics.

 This supporting system ensures a thermally stable and high purity xenon environment, which is critical for stable detector operation and sustaining efficient charge transport.